DHTMLX/docs-suite/docs/treegrid/configuration.md

 ### HTML content of TreeGrid columns

-DHTMLX TreeGrid allows adding HTML content into TreeGrid cells in two ways:
+DHTMLX TreeGrid allows adding HTML content into TreeGrid cells (such as images, icons, text styles, etc.).
+You can enable the possibility to add HTML content both for the whole TreeGrid and for a particular column, or even for a certain column header/footer.
+Below you'll find all the available options:

-- by specifying the HTML content of all TreeGrid columns
+- setting HTML content for all TreeGrid columns

 This way presupposes making each cells of TreeGrid capable of displaying the HTML content via using the [htmlEnable](treegrid/api/treegrid_htmlenable_config.md) property in the configuration object of TreeGrid.